 To grow good papayas you need a frost free climate, lots of sunlight, lots of water and very good soil.

 If you can supply all of the above you can pretty much stick some papaya seeds in the ground at any time of the year, and six to ten months later they will start fruiting.

 Ok, admittedly this sounds easier than it is for most beginner gardeners.
 There are some hurdles and traps to watch out for when growing papayas.
 But if you are aware of the possible problems then there is no reason why your first attempt at growing papayas shouldn't be a smashing success.
 Let's look at the details...

-Here are some pictures of papayas, for those who have never seen papaya plants.
+Here are some pictures of papayas for those of you who have never seen papaya plants.

-The leaves are huge and don't last long.
-Usually you have a tall trunk with a crown of leaves at the top of it.
+Anyway, the leaves are huge and don't last long.
+A papaya has just a tall trunk with a crown of leaves at the top of it.
 The overall appearance is a bit like a palm tree.

 If a papaya loses the growing tip or is cut back it can develop multiple trunks.